 - Pour evaporated milk and water in a sauce pan and heat until warm and but not boiling.

 - Pour heated evaporated and water into the egg yolk and egg white mixture and pour into the prepared pie crust.

-- Pour mixture into the pie crust and put pie pan on a large sheet pan for easy support.
+- Put pie pan on a large sheet pan for easy support.
 Bake on a preheated 350 F oven for 15 minutes.